Year in Review: 2018 Round the World Tally

 How Did You Get Around?
 Transportation Costs

 Transportation costs include all expenses, taxes and fees related to planes, trains, automobiles, motor scooters, ferries, rickshaws, Uber and taxis, public transportation, rental cars, tolls, gas, and parking fees.
-Overall, transportation costs were relatively low because we used airline miles for six major international flights (from Korea to Vietnam to India and then from Kenya to Argentina — more on this below).
+Overall, transportation costs were relatively low because we used airline miles for six major international flights (from Korea to Vietnam to India and then from Kenya to Argentina to New York City — more on this below).
 We paid out of pocket for flights to Cambodia, Nepal, China, and Kenya.
 I explain what’s up with Kenya further down.

 Biggest takeaway: When you amortize the cost of a flight over the number of days spent in a location, you can see that slow travel pays.
 Our flight to Cambodia, for example, was $500 round trip from/to Vietnam, but we only stayed for four days, so that made the average daily transportation cost in Cambodia quite high.
 Compare this with China, where the one-way ticket for two people was $500 but we stayed for two months.